The Boardgames Australia Committee

 The Committee includes teachers, journalists, parents, academics and business people united by a passion to foster positive engagement of families and friends around the games table.

-Melissa, her husband and their two young daughters have a “playing collection” of around 350 boardgames.
+Melissa, her husband and their two teenage daughters have a “playing collection” of around 1300 boardgames.
 In September 2006, their collection was one of the Melbourne Museum’s featured “Community Collections”, with many of their games displayed and demonstrated there during the month.
 Melissa has a keen interest in games promotion and in using games in education, and has pioneered the introduction of annual Family Game Nights at local schools.
-She writes a fortnightly column for a popular boardgaming blog, and has appeared on ABC Melbourne and regional radio discussing boardgames.
+She has written a fortnightly column for a popular boardgaming blog, is a member of the administration team on BoardGameGeek.com as well as of the International Gamers’ Awards jury, and has appeared on ABC national and regional radio discussing boardgames.
+She has also worked as a game translator, translating a number of popular games from German to English.
+From 2014 to 2018, Melissa managed the Tabletop area at PAX Australia.

 Richard Vickery was lucky to grow up in a family where most nights featured a game after dinner.
 This developed into a lifelong love of games of all sorts.
 Richard was President of the Sydney University Games Club (currently called SUTekh) while an undergraduate, and has reviewed games for several magazines.